Things Between Heaven and Earth

 The encounter never takes place.
 What unfolds is not reconciliation or healing, but waiting.
 Between the polished words of public speech and the weight of private silence, the man confronts memory, faith, and the absence of both.

-The book he has just published shares the film’s title: Things Between Heaven and Earth.
+The book he has just published shares the film’s title, Things Between Heaven and Earth.
 In that novel, its characters hover between belief and its absence, between meaning and meaninglessness.
 The man is no different.
 He wanders through a kind of purgatory, caught between the father he once feared and the God who no longer answers.